Infrared Thermographic Electrical Inspections for Commercial, Industrial, and Institutional Properties

-Which Electrical Equipment is covered in an Infrared Thermographic Survey?
+Which Electrical Equipment is covered in an Infrared Electrical Inspection?

 Suggested Electrical Equipment –

-The following is a list of common electrical equipment often found in most commercial facilities.
-Although NACBI encourages an all inclusive electrical thermographic survey the final decision on the list of equipment to be surveyed is the responsibility of your firm’s personnel.
+The following is a list of common but critical electrical equipment often found in most commercial facilities.
+Although NACBI encourages an all inclusive infrared electrical inspection, the final decision on the list of equipment to be surveyed is the responsibility of your firm’s personnel.

 Air Circuit Breaker (ACB)

 Control Cabinet (CC)

 Current Transformer (CT)